 Predicting conditions under which CPDI may occur is important for optimal implementation of acoustic networks and interpretation of study results.
 The present study demonstrates that relative positions (in both depth and distance) of a receiver and tag can lead to conditions where acoustic energy reflected from the surface and/or seafloor may interfere with detection of the transmission’s pulse train.
 Implementation of a ray tracing mechanistic CPDI model was able to predict when this interference occurred in multiple experiments with a high degree of accuracy.

 It has been noted that CPDI may be present in environments particularly amenable to acoustic reflection (Kessel et al., 2015).
-This stands to reason, as transmission losses incurred during reflection in these environments are low, producing multipaths that are relatively loud.
+This stands to reason as transmission losses incurred during reflection in these environments are low, producing multipaths that are relatively loud.
 However, particularly for receivers deployed in deep water settings, surface reflections may be enough to produce observable CDPI effects regardless of the reflective properties of the seafloor.
 Compared to their shallower receiver counterparts, for deeper receivers, reflected acoustic energy has the potential to arrive following the end of the blanking interval with fewer reflections off the surface and/or seafloor, having incurred fewer scattering and reflective losses than transmission energy reflected multiple times.
 In relatively low noise environments also prone to acoustic reflections, multipath acoustic energy reflected off the surface, seafloor, or some combination of each, may also arrive with sufficient intensity for detection by the receiver, invalidating the tag identification and event recording, and exacerbating the problem of detection under CPDI conditions.

 Some variability in the presence and observed magnitude of CPDI effects, during our deep and shallow ranging experiments (experiments 1 and 2), can be likely attributed to the number of high output tags used and their variable transmission intervals.
 The maximum transmissions detected by a receiver of a single tag was 40 of 60 expected hourly transmissions.
 We believe this was a partially a result of the large number of tags were used during each ranging experiment (12 in the deep water experiment and 18 in the shallow water experiment) with relatively short transmission intervals averaging 60 seconds resulting in failure to detect transmissions during periods of transmission overlap, reducing the overall number of transmissions detected each hour.